Skip to content

 6. Helvetica

-Helvetica was created in 1957 and was specifically designed to have exceptional clarity and be used on signs.
+Helvetica was created in 1957 and designed for exceptional clarity, particularly for use on signs.
 Considering the average recruiter takes less than 10 seconds to read your CV, you want them to take in as much as possible as fast as possible.
 That’s why Helvetica might be one of the best fonts for your CV, keeping it readable and concise.

 Helvetica font